Shard-Labs/PoLido-docs/docs/introduction.md

 amount.
 During time, while rewards are accumulated, the value of stMATIC token increases.
 MATIC tokens are then delegated across Polygon validators that are part of Lido for Polygon protocol.

-Accumulated rewards are redistributed once a day between node operators (5%), Lido DAO (5%) and the rest (90%) is re-delegated.
+Accumulated rewards are redistributed once a day between node operators (5%), Lido DAO (2.5%) and the Treasury (2.5%).

 ![scexvqo4bwkvygnvbhmc](https://user-images.githubusercontent.com/17001801/153630647-b219ab3b-b269-4be3-9c75-26776d60b2cf.png)